Agency for Healthcare Research and Quality (AHRQ), HHS.

-The purpose of this notice is to announce a meeting to discuss the technical specifications, including the Hospital Common Formats technical specifications and the Skilled Nursing Facility Common Formats.
-This meeting is designed as an interactive forum where PSOs and software developers can provide input on these technical Start Printed Page 16786specifications for the Common Formats.
+The purpose of this notice is to announce a meeting to discuss the Common Formats technical specifications.
+This meeting is designed as an interactive forum where PSOs and software developers can provide input on these technical specifications.
 AHRQ especially requests input from those entities which have used AHRQ's technical specifications and implemented, or plan to implement, the formats electronically.

 FOR FURTHER INFORMATION CONTACT:

-If sign language interpretation or other reasonable accommodation for a disability is needed, please contact the Food and Drug Administration (FDA) Office of Equal Employment Opportunity and Disability Management at (301) 827-4840, no later than April 28, 2011.End Further Info End Preamble Start Supplemental Information
+If sign language interpretation or other reasonable accommodation for a disability is needed, please contact the Food and Drug Administration (FDA) Office of Equal Employment Opportunity and Disability Management at (301) 827-4840, no later than April 10, 2013.

-The Patient Safety Act and Patient Safety Rule establish a framework by which doctors, hospitals, skilled nursing facilities, and other healthcare providers may voluntarily report information regarding patient safety events and quality of care.
+The Patient Safety Act and Patient Safety Rule establish a framework by which doctors, hospitals, skilled nursing facilities, and other health care Start Printed Page 12064providers may voluntarily report information regarding patient safety events and quality of care.
 Information that is assembled and developed by providers for reporting to PSOs and the information received and analyzed by PSOs—called “patient safety work product”—is privileged and confidential.
 Patient safety work product is used to identify events, patterns of care, and unsafe conditions that increase risks and hazards to patients.
 Definitions and other details about PSOs and patient safety work product are included in the Patient Safety Rule.